monodot/ocp-job-manager/README.md

     mvn fabric8:deploy -DskipTests=true

 **NB:** The Fabric8 Maven Plugin will create a Service Account, `ocp-job-manager`.
 The app uses this Service Account to query the Kubernetes API.
-So you must grant this Service Account the relevant permissions to view and edit resources in the namespace:
+You must grant this Service Account the relevant permissions to view and edit resources in the namespace:

     oc policy add-role-to-user edit -z ocp-job-manager

-To list all the running pods:

-    oc get pods

-From this list, find the name of the pod where this app is running, and output the logs from the running pod with:

-    oc logs <name of pod>

-You can also use the OpenShift [web console](https://docs.openshift.com/container-platform/3.3/getting_started/developers_console.html#developers-console-video) to manage the running pods, and view logs and much more.

 ### Running via an S2I Application Template